Frequently Asked Questions

-ICC does not have an age limit.
-We are committed to providing lifelong care for each child as long as it is appropriate.
+While ICC is committed to providing lifelong care for each child as long as it is appropriate, Chinese government regulations mandate that adults and children cannot live in the same setting.
+Therefore, it is possible that when your sponsored child reaches the age of 18, they may be transferred out of our care.
 Many sponsors develop a personal connection with their sponsored children as they move from childhood through adulthood.
-In the event of a child being adopted, becoming self-sustaining or no longer requiring the care of ICC, sponsors will be notified and provided the option of connecting with another child in need.
+In the event of a child being adopted, becoming self-sustaining or being transferred from the care of ICC, sponsors will be notified and provided the option of connecting with another child in need.

 7. Who is my ICC contact person?

-ICC’s Sponsorship Department is based in the United Kingdom but we encourage you to contact your local ICC Office for ease of communication and follow up.
+ICC’s Sponsorship Department is based in Hong Kong but we encourage you to contact your local ICC Office for ease of communication and follow up.